Quantum harmonic free energies for biomolecules and nanomaterials: Methods

 \subsection{Stochastic Lanczos quadrature}

 The stochastic Lanczos method is a numerical method which has been employed in different contexts (see e.g. Ref.~\cite{jaklivc1994lanczos} for an early application in quantum many-body systems).
 We follow the general mathematical formulation in Ref.~\cite{Ubaru2017}.
 The Lanczos iterations were performed starting from a vector randomly selected from a Rademacher distribution.
 The Lanczos iterations require the action of the mass-weighted Hessian matrix on this random vector.
-We compute this matrix-vector product from finite difference gradient calculations:
+We compute this matrix-vector product from finite difference gradient calculations: \begin{linenomath*}

-Here, $\bf{D}$ as the mass-weighted hessian matrix, $\mathbf{g}$ is the gradient, $\bf{M}$ is the diagonal matrix of masses.
-The displacement is given by
+\end{linenomath*} Here, $\bf{D}$ is the mass-weighted Hessian matrix, $\mathbf{g}$ is the gradient, $\bf{M}$ is the diagonal matrix of masses.
+The displacement is given by \begin{linenomath*}

-where the factor of $\mathbf{M}^{-1/2}$ accounts for the mass-weighting.
+\end{linenomath*} where the factor of $\mathbf{M}^{-1/2}$ accounts for the mass-weighting.
 The value of $\delta$ is chosen based on the norm of the random vector so that the average displacement per atom is 0.0012 \AA.

+The number of Lanczos iterations $m$ is a parameter of the method; $m$ should be increased until convergence is reached.
+In chemical systems, the maximum eigenvalue of the Hessian does not scale with the system size (it is the maximum vibrational frequency, for example a C-H stretch), while the minimum eigenvalue is bounded from below by $0$.
+For many functions of the Hessian, this means that the maximum and minimum eigenvalues also do not scale with system size.
+Under this assumption, we expect a fixed $m$ to yield a constant relative error in the trace of the function, and furthermore, due to exponential convergence in $m$ for well-behaved functions of the Hessian, $m$ needs to only increase logarithmically with system size for constant absolute error.
+A numerical study of convergence with $m$ is presented in the SI.

 Additionally, we also implemented and tested a Chebyshev fitting method as an alternative to the stochastic Lanczos quadrature.
 We found that often a higher order Chebyshev fit was required making it a slightly more expensive alternative to Lanczos quadrature.
-However, there may situations where Chebyshev fitting is preferable.
-Results from the Chebyshev fitting method are presented in the supplementary information.